Ellen DeGeneres recounts assault by her stepfather in David Letterman interview

 “I should never have protected [my mother].
 I should have protected myself and I didn’t tell her for a few years, and then I told her,” she said.
 “And then she didn’t believe me, and then she stayed with him for 18 more years and finally left him because he’d changed the story so many times.”

+Betty DeGeneres released a statement to NBC on Friday about her daughter’s experiences.

+“I know now that one of the hardest things to do is speak up after being sexually abused.
+I love my daughter, and I wish I had the capacity to listen to her when she told me what happened,” she said.
+“I live with that regret, and I wouldn’t want that for any other parent.
+If someone in your life has the courage to speak out, please believe them.”

-DeGeneres also said she wants to encourage other survivors not to suffer in silence.
+Ellen DeGeneres told Letterman she wants to encourage other survivors not to suffer in silence.

 “When I see people speaking out, especially now, it angers me when victims aren’t believed,” DeGeneres said, adding,”because we just don’t make stuff up.”